marano/blog/_posts/2014-08-04-measuring-production-code-coverage-with-coverband.markdown

 > It can be used as Rack middleware, wrapping a block with sampling, or manually configured to meet any need (like coverage on background jobs).

-What caught my attention when I first found out about the gem what [this section](https://github.com/danmayer/coverband#success) from the project's README:
+What caught my attention when I first found out about the gem was [this section](https://github.com/danmayer/coverband#success) from the project's README:

 > After running in production for 30 minutes, we were able very easily delete 2000